hashgraph/guardian/docs/guardian/readme/getting-started/installation/cloud-deployment.md

 The key settings to turn on the multi-environment feature are GUARDIAN_ENV and OVERRIDE.
 The first one is used to indicate the environment name, and the second one is used to indicate if the service should override the default configuration or not.
 If the service is not overriding the default configuration, it will use the default one.
 If the service is overriding the default configuration, it will use the configuration defined in the service manifest.

-> **_NOTE:_** when using the multi-environment feature, each service will try to read its config file from a file named `.env.gateway.${GUARDIAN_ENV}`, that file is not included in the manifests, so you'll need to update the corresponding controller manifests and re-deploy it, and deploy before the new configSet.
+> **_NOTE:_** when using the multi-environment feature, each service will try to read its config file from a file named `.env.gateway.${GUARDIAN_ENV}`, that file is not mounted in the manifests, so you'll need to update the corresponding controller manifests and re-deploy them, and deploy before the new configSet.
 See below a simplified example:

 ```yaml
 apiVersion: apps/v1